kubernetes/website/content/en/docs/contribute/generate-ref-docs/kubernetes-api.md

 ## The big picture

-The reference documentation for the Kubernetes API is generated from two stages:
+The reference documentation for the Kubernetes API is generated in two separate stages:

 1. Generate an OpenAPI spec from the Kubernetes source code.
 The tools for this stage are at [kubernetes/kubernetes/hack](https://github.com/kubernetes/kubernetes/tree/master/hack).